The 9 Best Apple Orchards in Arizona! By

 Willcox has stiff competition when it comes to apples.
 Apple Annie’s may be the household name, but there’s another fantastic Willcox apple orchard: Briggs & Eggers.
 This 400-acre orchard has been a purveyor of fine apples since 1968.
 It’s also located in an ideal harvest environment, meaning there’s no shortage of juicy organic apples available.
 You can get your apple fix by taking a trip to their storage facility that’s adjacent to the orchard.

 No, not that Fenway Park.
 Fenway Park Orchard, located in Morristown, is home to over 1,000 fruit trees.
 This orchard has been providing delicious, juicy apples to Arizona residents for over 45 years.
 Fenway is a pesticide-free, organic orchard.
 They specialize in Anna and Golden Dorset apples, in addition to their large selection of peaches.
-Apple picking is available starting in May.

 Date Creek Ranch is synonymous with two things: grass-fed beef and apple picking.
 This family-owned and operated cattle ranch is a favorite among apple pickers for its ultimate “ranch style” experience.
 Apple picking season runs from September through October.
 You can wander through the orchard with bags or even a wheelbarrow as you pick your favorite Golden Delicious apples.
 As a bonus, you’ll also get up close to some livestock and even get the chance to buy some apple pie.

 You don’t have to go to a farm to experience apple picking.
 Pendley Homestead, located in Slide Rock State Park, is a great place to do some picking the old-fashioned way.
 The Pendley Homestead was a large apple orchard in the 20th century before being sold in the 1980s.
 The old orchard and its grounds can still be seen today.
 You can spend a day searching for some of the 13 varieties of apples that still grow on this site.
-The season begins in April each year.

 Howard’s Orchard is like a slice of apple pie.
 It always leaves you wanting more.
 This Tucson orchard is home to hundreds of tomato plants, peach trees, apple trees and more.
 Visitors come from near and far to get a taste of the rich fruit.
 Apple season is also in August in contrast to many other orchard’s schedules.
 It’s open Wednesday through Saturday mornings.